inferno-framework/inferno-framework.github.io/docs/getting-started/inferno-cli.md

 The Evaluator is a command-line tool that characterizes and analyzes HL7® FHIR® data in the context of a given Implementation Guide.
 The Evaluator is primarily designed to help ensure example datasets are comprehensive and useful.

-To run the Evaluator, install dependencies with `bundle install`.
 Run the evaluation CLI with the command below:

 ```
 bundle exec inferno evaluate ig_path [data_path]